VincentLu91/VincentLu91.github.io/_posts/2020-04-18-Attempt_IG_Generator.md

 ## Conclusion

-While version 0.1 is far from the expected quality, the IG Content Generator demonstrates the ability to generate social media content on command.
+While version 0.1 is far from the expected quality, the IG Content Generator demonstrates the ability to generate social media content on demand.
 Given that GANs and language models have emerged in recent years, I am not surprised if working with them to solve the content marketing problem will be like grabbing a tiger by the tail.

 GANs are extremely difficult to train, and text generation approaches have a long way to go.
-But when implemented as intended, the Generator will has enormous potential to help business owners and bootstrapped startups to efficiently content on demand.
+But when implemented with new capabilities as they come, the Generator will has enormous potential to help business owners and bootstrapped startups to efficiently automate their content strategies.

 One more thing to note, this is not intended to replace filmographers or photographers.
 This is intended to help businesses free up resources by having the Generator to "think up" content based on its training on existing Instagram posts.
 Moreover, there is always potential for visual and text discrepancies in AI-generated content.